Banff vs Lake Louise • Which One is Right for You

 Lake Louise itself is 61 km from Downtown Banff.

-Lake Louise itself is 61 km from the Town of Banff.
-The drive takes about 45 minutes along the TransCanada or an hour if you drive the scenic Bow Valley Parkway.
+Lake Louise is 61 km from Banff.
+The drive takes about 45 minutes along the TransCanada or an hour if you take the scenic Bow Valley Parkway.

 Other Notable Distances: